Type of Drug

 Adult: for aches, pains, and fever, 325 to 650 milligrams every 4 hours; for arthritis and rheumatic conditions, up to 5200 milligrams (16 325-milligram tablets) per day; for rheumatic fever, up to 7800 milligrams (24 325-milligram tablets) per day; to prevent heart attack, stroke, or TIA in men, 325 milligrams 2 to 4 times per day.

-recommended for children age 16 or younger.
-Consult your doctor for more
+Child: not recommended for children age 16 or younger.
+Consult your doctor for more information.

 Symptoms of mild overdosage are rapid and deep breathing, nausea, vomiting, dizziness, ringing or buzzing in the ears, flushing, sweating, thirst, headache, drowsiness, diarrhea, and rapid heartbeat.
 Severe overdosage may cause fever, excitement, confusion, convulsions, coma, or bleeding.